|Frequently Asked Questions

 This helps us do our part in fighting the problem of pet-overpopulation and irresponsible breeding practices.

 Does a male or female make a better pet?

-The wonderful personality of the labradoodle and goldendoodle is not sex specific.
+The wonderful personality of the DOODLE DOG is not sex specific.
 Males and females are equally great pets.
+Many people have

-Many people have various reasons for preferring one sex over the other, most of which are stereotypical.
-Both males and
+various reasons for preferring one sex over the other, most of which are stereotypical.
+Both males and females are affectionate,

 See our page on this topic here....F1 vs F1B